Nassau, Suffolk prefer persuasion when it comes to COVID-19 enforcement

 Complaints in Suffolk were less likely to lead to written violations than complaints in Nassau, records show.

 Through July 16, 11.5% of 4,210 fire marshal complaints led to an order to vacate or remove violations, according to records.
-In Suffolk, 6.3% of 2,030 police complaints as of July 10 led to a finding of noncompliance as of July 10, Cameron said.
+In Suffolk, 6.3% of 2,030 police complaints led to a finding of noncompliance as of July 10, Cameron said.

 A problem with face coverings